 Heads outlet/inlet, Engine raw water outlet/inlet.
 3 x bilge pump outlets and fire pump suction.

-This latter point took into account the angles of heel or roll likely to be expected in the sea areas for which the vessel appeared to be classed.
 Watertight doors to the engine room and deck with watertight bulkheads forward and aft.

 2 x fore cabins with twin berths.

 Shower and Toilet Compartment

 The windows are toughened glass all in good order.

 The vessel is fitted with a manual steering gear with the emergency tiller…

 The rudder is post hung.
 Four-bladed propeller.
 Stern gland stainless steel.

 CQR 40 kilo Anchor with 100m 12mm crossbar link chain.
 50 kilo Fishermans Type Anchor.